abbas-pt/ExpoChallenge_AbbasLotfi/README.md

 pytest backend/tests/ -q
 ```

-This setup runs identically on **Windows, macOS, and Linux** — the only difference is the virtual-environment activation command shown above.
+> These steps work identically on **Windows, macOS, and Linux** — only the virtual-environment activation command differs (shown above for both).

 ---

-# 🖥️ Part B — Dashboard (Real-Time Detection & Robotic Control)
+# 🤖 Part 2 — TRACE-SORT AI Dashboard (Real-Time Detection & Robotics)

+This part is the operator-facing, physical-rig side of Trace Sort AI: a native desktop application that runs live object detection on a conveyor belt and drives a robotic arm over serial.
+It is fully independent from Part 1 — it never calls the backend API and has no web server component.

+## AI Detection Model & Vision Pipeline

+- **Base model:** YOLO11n, trained on Google Colab, same TACO-derived lineage as the classification model in Part 1, but trained and deployed as a **detection** model (bounding boxes + persistent tracking IDs), not a single-label classifier.
+- **Training config:** 100 epochs (early stopping at 15), 640×640 image size, batch size 16, with the same augmentation recipe described in Part 1 (Mosaic, MixUp, Copy-Paste, rotation, perspective, HSV jitter, random erasing).
+- **Tracking:** ByteTrack assigns persistent IDs to detected objects across frames, with a garbage-collection routine (`cleanup_tracking_memory`) that expires stale track IDs after 30 seconds.
+- **Trigger-line filtering:** objects are only actioned once their tracked center crosses a configurable horizontal line (`trigger_line_ratio`), within a pixel tolerance band.
+- **Orientation estimation:** `extract_object_orientation()` isolates the object's contour (Otsu threshold, falling back to Canny edges when needed) and fits a minimum-area rectangle to estimate rotation angle — with explicit handling for OpenCV's legacy vs. modern `minAreaRect` angle conventions.
+- **Kinematics engine:** converts pixel-space object position into real-world millimeter coordinates (X, Y), computes remaining distance to the gripper, time-to-grab (based on belt speed), and packages the result with class, force, and angle into a single JSON payload for the Arduino.

+> Trained weights (`.pt`) are intentionally not committed to this repository (binary size).
+To reproduce or verify mAP@50 / precision / recall, use the dashboard's built-in benchmark tool.

+## Dashboard Features

-`dashboard/` is the operator-facing application for the physical sorting rig: a native desktop window (via PyWebview) hosting a Gradio UI, running a real-time YOLO11n **detection** model and driving a robotic arm over serial.
+`dashboard/app.py` is the operator-facing application: a native desktop window (via PyWebview) hosting a Gradio UI, built for a live physical sorting rig.

-## Overview & Features

 - Live camera or uploaded-video inference with on-frame overlays.
 - Real-time OEE metrics: **Availability × Performance × Quality**, computed from planned production time, ideal cycle time, and accumulated downtime.